dhmcgrathnl/uahackathon/README.md

 Next you'll start programming the Pi Zero and integrating circuits.

+## Writing Your Program

-## Program the Raspberry Pi to get sensor values and update the LED's
+### Program the Raspberry Pi to get sensor values and update the LED's

 Write a program using Python that will interact with the Pi Zero to read the parking sensor and turn on and off the appropriate lights.
 Don't worry if you don't know Python.
 At the end of this section, we have a link to sample code that will make it easy to get started and your coaches will help you if you get stuck.